giantswarm/cert-manager-app/helm/cert-manager-app/Configuration.md

 # cert-manager

-This chart installs cert-manager as managed applications. `cert-manager` is a native Kubernetes certificate management controller.
-It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, Venafi, a simple signing keypair, or self signed.
+This chart installs cert-manager as a managed application. `cert-manager` is a native Kubernetes certificate management controller.
+It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, Venafi, a simple signing keypair, or self-signed.

 ## Configuration